Styx

 "We got wooed by CBS, Warner Bros. and A&M to sign.
 CBS and Warner Bros. offered us more money, better deals in terms of royalty points.
 But I convinced the band to go to A&M, because I believe that our recordings wouldn't be a one-off album to them.
 That they would try to allow us to have a career.
 Those were the golden days of the 70's to be at A&M Records, because Jerry Moss and Herb Alpert really believed in the artists.
 It wasn't just bullshit, it was real."--Dennis DeYoung, Goldmine #502

 In 1975, Styx was sued three times by its previous label, Wooden Nickel Records.
-The last suit sought to keep A&M records from signing and releasing Styx recordings.
+The last suit sought to keep A&M Records from signing and releasing.
+Kip Cohen, head of A&R for A&M Records, made signing Styx to A&M possible."

 "Suite Madame Blue" was recorded in one take.